cuberite/cuberite/GETTING-STARTED.md

 Other good places to get started are:

  - Cleaning up some of the compiler warnings.
-Check [Travis CI][7] for a list of them.
+Check [our CI][7] for a list of them.
  - Writing some plugins: They are written in lua, with excellent API documentation available via [APIDump][8].
 The [Core plugin][9] should also help quite a bit here.

 Special Things